IS TRIANA IGLESIAS – A NORWEGIAN FEMININE TREASURE JUST NEXT-DOOR? SHE DRAWS DOWNTOWN 500 ZINE INTO HER PLAYING SPACE.

-DT 500 ZINE: – Many are trying to divide skills and put them into ‘boxes’, those square people are used to concentrate on one thing, you have got a lot of things, and you seem like you know how to use all yours, how did you manage to work it all together?
+DT 500 ZINE: – Many are trying to divide skills and put them into ‘boxes,’ you have got a lot of things, and you seem like you know how to use all yours, how did you manage to work it all together?

 TRIANA: – Well, I don’t really feel like I’ve got everything sorted yet, but it’s a huge compliment, though, thank you!
 But – just like everyone else – I also have days where things only flow more comfortable than on other days.
 Sometimes life’s on your side, ya know.
 Other days it’s just mayhem…

 ” I’m just like other people: vulnerable and worried that I might fail.
 But if you don’t try and dare to take a risk occasionally, then you never learn, and you’ll never succeed either.”

 ” I’m just grateful that I get to try to do a little of all the things that interest me.
 I try to think like Pippi Longstocking: I’ve never tried that before, so I’m sure I can do it.
 Certainly: sometimes I find things petrifying as well.
 I’d never been where I am today without the love and support of my family and friends.”

 DT 500 ZINE: – By being in the public eye, it usually attracts some haters, stokers, etc… how do you manage to stand your ground?

 TRIANA: – Again, it’s mostly thanks to good friends and support from my family.
 I know I’ll always have them and that they know who I am at the end of the day.
 They’re still there for me no matter what.
 My skin has grown thicker over the years as well.
 As a public figure, you just have to accept that people will have their opinions about you.